 Even today Brad is ejected from movie theaters and restaurants.
-Nothing has stopped him from taking leadership roles in a variety of settings and being a role model for others.
+Still, nothing has stopped him from taking leadership roles in a variety of settings and being a role model for others.
 This story of personal challenge and unwavering determination proves anyone can make their dreams come true.
 No one can hear Brad’s story and fail to see the power of a positive attitude.Brad is from Atlanta, Georgia and is an Area Lead Teacher for Cobb County Schools.
-He is responsible for teaching the teachers.
 Prior to that he taught 2nd grade, 3rd grade, and was a technology lab teacher.

 A native of St. Louis, he has a bachelor’s degree from Bradley University (Peoria, IL), where he graduated cum laude with honors and received their Outstanding Young Alumnus Award.
 Brad has earned master’s and specialist’s degrees from Georgia State University, and graduated from both the Gwinnett County Leadership Academy for aspiring school administrators and Cobb County’s Leadership Academy.

 Brad has received many other awards, including St. Louis Area United Way Volunteer of the Month; he was a Ben & Jerry’s Citizen Cool semifinalist; and he was recognized by the Atlanta Braves and BellSouth with an Excellence in Education award.
 Brad recently got married to his wife Nancy and still works with the community.